drieswijns/ahorn/README.md

 Adding new AI
 =============

-ahorn comes with a generic AI based on the Monte Carlo Tree Search algorithm: ahorn.Actors.MCTSPlayer.
+Ahorn comes with a generic AI based on the Monte Carlo Tree Search algorithm: ahorn.Actors.MCTSPlayer.
 To exeriment with new AI, subclass ahorn.GameBase.Player, Take a look at the example AI ahorn.Actors.RandomPlayer.